-A substantial portion of our revenues are represented by commissions paid by hotels for room nights booked through us.
-Generally, we do not receive payment from our customers on behalf of our hotel suppliers, as our customers pay hotels directly.
+We generate majority of our accommodation reservation revenues through commissions from hotels, which depend on the room nights booked through us.
 To confirm whether a customer adheres to the booked itinerary, we routinely make inquiries with the hotel and, occasionally, with the customer.
 We rely on the hotel and the customer to provide us truthful information regarding the customer's check-in and check-out dates, which forms the basis for calculating the commission we are entitled to receive from the hotel.
 If our hotel suppliers or customers provide us with untrue information with respect to our customers' length of stay at the hotels, we would not be able to collect revenues to which we are entitled.
 In addition, using such untrue information may lead to inaccurate business projections and plans, which may adversely affect our business planning and strategy.